Skip to main content

 Authors

-The group that created this residency was comprised of new graduate public health nurses, experienced public health nurses, and nursing faculty.
+The group that created this residency program comprised new graduate public health nurses, experienced public health nurses, and nursing faculty.

 Tess (Foster) Ellens, BSN, RN, PHN